 Fire risk assessments – what you need to do

 The fire risk assessment needs to be reviewed if anything changes which might affect fire safety in the building, for example if the building has been altered, or a tenant with particular needs – such as limited mobility or cognitive difficulties – moves in.
-Things you can do to help your tenants include:

-- making sure corridors are kept clear
+- making sure corridors and escape routes are kept clear

 - if tenants are hard of hearing, you should consider an alarm for them that does not rely on being heard, such as a visual or vibrating alarm